 NTRD-N 265 Scientific Foundations of Human Nutrition (3 cr.)
-Sophomore standing or instructor permission.
 This course will allow the student to apply the principles of physiology, chemistry, and biology to describe the role of nutrition in the human body and to explore the interrelated and protective role of nutrition in wellness, health promotion, and disease prevention.